-All research subjects and problems can be approached and theorized in numerous ways.
-No research topic is self-defining, and all good research projects are aware that they focus only on some of the relevant aspects of a more general research problem.
-What relevant theoretical debates and positions in the research field does the project contribute to?
+All research subjects and problems can be approached and theorized in different ways.
+No research topic is self-defining, and good research projects are aware that they focus only on some of the relevant aspects of a more general research problem.
+What relevant theoretical frameworks and modelling approaches in the field does the project contribute to?
 Why is a particular approach and theoretical perspective chosen?
 What can be learned from approaching the issue in the way you have chosen compared to other ways of approaching the research question?
-Which theories and propositions are scrutinized, investigated, or tested?
+Which theories and propositions are scrutinized, extended, investigated, or tested?